 Brain Flakes – TOP PICK

-My four-year-old received these as a birthday gift last summer, and they were the biggest surprise hit with my boys!
+We received these as a gift several years ago, and they were the biggest surprise hit with my boys!
 They come with instructions for a few basic creations, but most of the design is left to your imagination.
-We have made balls, rockets, monsters, boats, snowflakes, flowers, and MANY more creations.
-They hook together securely, which is nice because it means my boys don’t fall to pieces because their creation broke…which has happened with other building materials.
-P.S. – They’re cheap.
-Most of the sets I’ve seen are under $15.
+We have made balls, rockets, monsters, boats, snowflakes, flowers, snakes, and many more creations.
+They hook together securely, so you don’t have to worry about children falling apart over creations that…well…fell apart.
+Years later, they are still one of my boys’ favorite building toys.
+Plus, they’re downright cheap!
+Most of the sets I’ve seen are around $15.
 Way to get some serious bang for your buck!

 Another classic.
 My husband and I both grew up with Brio trains, and my boys still love playing with them when they go to either of their grandparents’ houses.
 These days, there are lots of options for wooden trains that are all compatible with each other (hooray for companies playing nice with each other!).
-We have a mish-mash of a bunch of brands: IKEA, Thomas, Brio, and some that we bought used and I have no idea what brand they are (I LOVE buying kids’ toys used).
+We have a mish-mash of a bunch of brands: IKEA, Thomas, Brio, and Melissa & Doug.
 Some people like to have a train table, but I like having the freedom to build a giant metropolis of train tracks all over the floor.
-They take over the living room for a while, but we just clean up before dinner and all is well.
+They take over the living room for a while, but we just clean up before dinner, and all is well.

 Did you have a Lite Brite when you were a kid?
 I did, and I can remember spending HOURS arranging those little colored pegs into all sorts of intricate pictures.
 We bought the modern reboot of this classic toy for your four-year-old’s birthday this year (updated to use much safer LED lighting).
 I’m happy to report that this oldie-but-goodie has become a favorite quiet time activity for both of my older boys, perfect for “building” pictures with pegs.